LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 17.0
 ```

-Wait! we have 4 cores and our process fully utilizes one core at least that's what we asssume so shouldn't utilization be closer to 25%? lets check the manual on `ps` the man page says: `CPU usage is currently expressed as the	percentage of time spent running during the entire lifetime of a	process.
+Wait! we have 4 cores and our process fully utilizes one core at least that's what we assume.
+Shouldn't utilization be closer to 25%? lets check the manual on `ps` the man page says: `CPU usage is currently expressed as the percentage of time spent running during the entire lifetime of a process.
 This is not ideal, and it does not conform to the standards that ps otherwise conforms to.
 CPU usage is unlikely to add up to exactly 100%.`.  this can explain it, but we can verify this, there are more methods to check for cpu utilization.
-As we mentioned earlier we always prefer to use the standard tools, lets use docker stanard tool for cpu utilization measurment:
+As we mentioned earlier we always prefer to use the standard tools, lets use docker standard tool for cpu utilization measurement.

 We are going to first utilize docker commands for inspecting the cpu: